salmansiraj/Twenty-One/README.md

 # Twenty-One
-Variation of the PIG dice game algorithm
+Variation of the PIG dice game algorithm.
+Working on efficient DOM manipulation and practicing ES5 JavaScript language.

+## Gameplay